 While people mainly use a keto diet for weight loss, other folks choose a ketogenic lifestyle to improve muscle mass.
 Because of this, many people lift weights while doing a keto diet.

 Weight lifting is a great exercise for a ketogenic diet because you don’t need to sustain an intensive workout regime to develop muscles.
 Short, high-intensity workouts are perfect for keto.
 Doing this is simple.
-All you need to do is increase the number of your sets and spread out your reps per set.
+All you need to do is increase the number of your sets while reducing your reps per set.
 You reduce the number of seconds spent lifting your weights per set.

 This slower-paced work out regime is compatible with keto diets because you don’t utilize glucose as you would with quicker sets.
-Learn more about weight lifting with the keto diet.
+CKD works great with weight lifting.